aswil192/writeups/Lookup.md

 /usr/bin/pkexec
 /usr/bin/umount
 ```
-googled the results
+Googled the results
-- **`/usr/sbin/pwm` - This is not a standard Linux command (might be specific to hardware or a custom installation).**
+- **`/usr/sbin/pwm`聽- This is not a standard Linux command (might be specific to hardware or a custom installation).**
 ```
 ls -alps /usr/sbin/pwm
 20 -rwsr-sr-x 1 root root 17176 Jan 11  2024 /usr/sbin/pwm
 ```
-also owned by root
+Also owned by root
-saw executable perms to others
+Saw executable permissions to others
-tried to execute
+Tried to execute
 ```
  /usr/sbin/pwm
 /usr/sbin/pwm